-Please refer to the curriculum pages for your track (BISB, BMI) when planning your courses and discussing your course plans with your advisor.
+Please refer to the curriculum pages for your track when planning your courses and discussing your course plans with your advisor.
 For questions about exceptions, please contact the Graduate Coordinator.
+Petitions should be sent by email to the Graduate Coordinator, rather than to the program directors or committee chairs or members.

 All required Core and Elective courses for the degree must be taken for a letter grade.
 Students must obtain a “B” or better in courses taken for the degree.